 The Hospital offers a financial assistance program called UNM Care to which all eligible patients are encouraged to apply.
 This program assigns patients primary care providers and enables them to receive care throughout the Hospital and at all clinic locations.
 This program is available to Bernalillo County residents who also meet certain income and asset thresholds.
 Patients applying for coverage under UNM Care must apply for coverage under Medicaid or the Health Insurance Exchange (HIX), if eligible.
 Patients may continue to receive UNM Care until they receive Medicaid eligibility or notification of coverage under the HIX.
-Patients certified under Medicaid or the HIX may continue to qualify for UNM Care as a secondary coverage for copays and deductibles if they meet the income guidelines.
+Patients certified under Medicaid or the HIX may continue to qualify for UNM Care as a secondary coverage for co-pays and deductibles if they meet the income guidelines.
 The Hospital uses the same sliding income scale as the Affordable Care Act to determine if insurance coverage is considered affordable.
 If coverage is determined not to be affordable, patients may be granted a hardship waiver to qualify for UNM Care and would not be required to pursue coverage under the HIX.

-As of June 30, 2019, 2018, and 2017, there were approximately 7,300, 7,100, and 6,700 active enrollees in UNM Care, respectively.
+As of June 30, 2020, 2019, and 2018, there were approximately 5,900, 7,300, and 7,100 active enrollees in UNM Care, respectively.
 The income threshold for UNM Care is 300% of the Federal Poverty Level (FPL), and patients may apply for this program at various locations throughout the Hospital and various community locations.
-The Hospital does not pursue collection of amounts determined to qualify as charity care, with the exception of copayments.
-The cost of charity care provided under this program for fiscal years ended June 30, 2019, 2018, and 2017 was approximately \$39.5 million, \$31.0 million, and \$30.1 million, respectively.
+The Hospital does not pursue collection of amounts determined to qualify as charity care, with the exception of co-payments.
+The cost of charity care provided under this program for fiscal years ended June 30, 2020, 2019, and 2018 was approximately \$34.6 million, \$39.5 million, and \$31.0 million, respectively.

 The Hospital provides care to patients who are either uninsured or underinsured and who do not meet the criteria for financial assistance.
 These accounts are fully reserved and recorded as provision for uncollectible accounts.
-Provision expense recorded for fiscal years 2019, 2018, and 2017 was \$70.8 million, \$67.0 million, and \$90.3 million, respectively.
-The cost of care provided to patients who are either uninsured or underinsured and who do not meet the criteria for financial assistance for years ended June 30, 2019, 2018, and 2017 was \$33.9 million, \$35.5 million and \$49.0 million, respectively.
-The decrease in the cost is associated with an increase in patients who have insurance due to the implementation of the HIX.
-Medicaid expansion was only for 0-138% of the FPL, which would have been charity patients only.
+Provision expense recorded for fiscal years 2020, 2019, and 2018 was \$65.2 million, \$70.8 million, and \$67.0 million, respectively.

-The Hospital provided intergovernmental transfers (IGTs) to the State of New Mexico in the amounts of \$40.6 million in each fiscal year ended 2019, 2018, and 2017.
+The Hospital provided intergovernmental transfers (IGTs) to the State of New Mexico in the amounts of \$52.2 million, \$40.6 million and \$40.6 million, respectively for the years ended June 30, 2020, and 2019.
 Due to the economic conditions in the State of New Mexico and nationally, the State has been unable in prior fiscal years to fund a portion of the nonfederal share to obtain federal matching funds (the State's Portion) for certain aspects of Indirect Medical Education (IME), Graduate Medical Education (GME), and enhanced capitation payments, thereby jeopardizing the viability of the Enhanced Payments, IME and GME programs.
 As a result, the Hospital may, in the next fiscal year, enter into Memoranda of Understanding (MOUs) with the State of New Mexico under which the Hospital would agree to make IGTs to fund the nonfederal share of the Medicaid payment pursuant to federal Medicaid regulations at 42 CFR 433.51 (Eligible Operating Funds).
 The IGTs are recorded as a reduction of net patient service revenues in the accompanying statements of revenues, expenses and changes in net position.